Sustainable home decor is a growing trend that lets you create a beautiful living space while being kind to the planet.

 6. Eco-Friendly Wall Paint

-Look for options like Benjamin Moore’s Ultra Spec 500, which is zero-VOC and easy to clean up with soap and water.
+Look for options that are zero-VOC and easy to clean up with soap and water.
 You can also explore milk paints made with vegetable-based ingredients for an extra green touch.

 7. Recycled Metal Planters